influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/monitor-an-influxenterprise-cluster.md

 #### Step 2: Configure Telegraf

 Configure Telegraf to write monitoring data to your InfluxDB OSS instance.
-Telegraf's configuration file is located in `/etc/telegraf/telegraf.conf`.
+The Telegraf configuration file is located in `/etc/telegraf/telegraf.conf`.

 First, in the `[[outputs.influxdb]]` section, set the `urls` option to the IP address and port of your InfluxDB OSS instance.
 InfluxDB runs on port `8086` by default.